IbrahimSam96/ApesGallery/README.md

 ## Features

-- Enter Any wallet address and browse through their BAYC NFT holdings.
+- Enter any wallet address and query/browse through their BAYC NFT holdings.
 - View Top 10 holders of BAYC NFT's

 ## Technologies Used